derossiwang/Mask_RCNN/README.md

      1. You can also manually inspect the result from the 'MASK_RCNN/samples/pearBanana/static/images'.
 The 'detection_result.jpg' is the output of your standard detection.
 The 'splash_result.jpg' is the output of your colour splash detection.
 The console also provides some useful information about the image.
 ![successfully setup server](assets/useful_output.JPG)

-5. If you wish to detect another image, click the 'Go Back' to return to the homepage.
+5. If you wish to detect another image, click the`Go Back` to return to the homepage.
 Then select the desired method to run detection again.

 ## Note